NOAA-PSL/stochastic_physics/docs/source/namelist_options.rst

    "SHUM_TAU", "Decorrelation timescales in seconds (21600)"
-   "SHUM_LSCALE", "ecorrelation spatial scales in meters (250000)" "SHUM_SIGEFOLD", "e-folding lengthscale (in units of sigma) of specific humidity perturbations, default is 0.2)"
+   "SHUM_LSCALE", "ecorrelation spatial scales in meters (250000)" "SHUM_SIGEFOLD", "e-folding lengthscale (in units of sigma) of specific humidity perturbations, default is 0.2)" "SHUMINT", "Optional, interval in seconds to update random pattern.
+Perturbations still get applied every time-step" "ISEED_SHUM", "Seeds for setting the random number sequence (ignored if stochini is true)."

 SKEB options
 """"""""""""